 DHCP Dora process is handling by a SERVER called DHCP SERVER that dynamically distributes network configuration parameters, such as IP Addresses for interface or services.
 It is a standardized network protocol used on INTERNET PROTOCOL in the network.
-About DHCP SERVER, it can be a ROUTER that SERVER enables computers to request IP Address and networking parameters automatically and no need manual configuration.
+Mainly internet works on the border gateway protocol.
+BGP is very important for Network study.
+If we talk About DHCP SERVER, it can be a ROUTER that SERVER enables computers to request IP Address and networking parameters automatically and no need manual configuration.

 What is DHCP?